-We found 23 Medicare Part D Plans in Oklahoma.
+We found the 24 best Medicare Part D Plans in Oklahoma for 2023.

 Oklahoma Medicare Part D Plans

 |Plan Name||Premium||Deductible||Benefit Type||LIS||Gap

 |AARP MedicareRx Saver Plus||$52.20||$505||Basic||No||No||No|